Moving to Cyprus in 2026 [Expat Guide]

 EU/EEA citizens

-EU and EEA citizens have the right to live and work in Cyprus without any visa or work permit.
-You can move immediately.
-The main administrative requirement is registering at the Civil Registry within 3 months of arriving (Yellow Slip / MEU1 process).
+EU and EEA citizens can move to Cyprus immediately without a visa or work permit.
+You must register at the Civil Registry within 3 months of arrival using the Yellow Slip/MEU1 process.

 Non-EU citizens